-With headquarters in Miami, Florida, NFTY Labs was created with the goal of building community-based tools to foster the newly found growth within token ecosystems.
+With headquarters in Miami, Florida, NFTY Labs is a Web3 company created with the goal of building community-based tools to foster the newly found growth within token ecosystems.
 While creating newfound standards and tech for NFTs, NFTY Labs was also founded with the idea of enabling cross-chain NFT standards and practices.
 As NFTs continue to change the landscape within the oncoming digital economy, NFTY Labs will help spearhead the tech created for these new NFT ecosystems to ensure they flourish.

 The four co-founders, James Lawrence, Ty Blackard, Kevin Caffery, and Johnathan Ballinger, set up NFYT Labs in 2020.

-Spatial was founded in 2016 by Anand Agarawala and Jinha Lee from investors including iNovia Capital, White Star Capital, Expa (founded by Garrett Camp), Kakao Ventures, Lerer Hippeau, Leaders Fund, Samsung NEXT as well as angels including Mark Pincus (Founder of Zynga), and Andy Hertzfeld (Co-Inventor of the Macintosh) and Mike Krieger (Co-Founder of Instagram).
+Spatial is a Web3 company founded in 2016 by Anand Agarawala and Jinha Lee from investors including iNovia Capital, White Star Capital, Expa (founded by Garrett Camp), Kakao Ventures, Lerer Hippeau, Leaders Fund, Samsung NEXT as well as angels including Mark Pincus (Founder of Zynga), and Andy Hertzfeld (Co-Inventor of the Macintosh) and Mike Krieger (Co-Founder of Instagram).

 Made up of a passionate team of 3D Design and AR/VR experts based in New York and San Francisco, Spatial is dedicated to helping creators and brands build their own spaces in the Metaverse to share culture together by empowering its users to leverage their beautiful spaces to share eye-popping content, build a tight-knit community, and drive meaningful sales of their creative works and products.
 It also empowers its users to create beautiful and functional 3D spaces that they can mint as NFTs and sell/rent to others looking to host mind-blowing experiences.